aws/aws-dotnet-deploy/site/content/docs/deployment-projects/cdk-project.md

 The main concepts to understand about the CDK are the following.

 * Stack - this is the top level container for all of the AWS resources represented as constructs.
 In deployment projects this type is usually the `AppStack` type in the project.
 * Constructs - AWS resources are modeled as constructs.
 Some constructs are a one-to-one mapping to a single AWS resource.
-The CDK also has higher level abstractions where a single construct represents a collection of AWS resources that solve a specific problem.
+The CDK also has higher level abstractions where a single construct represents a collection of AWS resources that solve a common problem.
-* Construct properties - For every construct this is a properties object that is created first, all necessary values are set and then passed into the constructor of a construct.
+* Construct properties - For every construct there is a properties object that is created first, all necessary values are set and then passed into the constructor of a construct.

 ### Main method in Program.cs